brucemcpherson/emptycDataSet/cross.md

 # VBA Project: emptycDataSet
-This cross reference list for repo (emptycDataSet) was automatically created on 5/11/2015 1:03:16 PM by VBAGit.For more information see the [desktop liberation site](http://ramblings.mcpher.com/Home/excelquirks/drivesdk/gettinggithubready "desktop liberation")
+This cross reference list for repo (emptycDataSet) was automatically created on 4/18/2017 10:33:04 AM by VBAGit.For more information see the [desktop liberation site](http://ramblings.mcpher.com/Home/excelquirks/drivesdk/gettinggithubready "desktop liberation")
 You can see [library and dependency information here](dependencies.md)

 ###Below is a cross reference showing which modules and procedures reference which others